zx80/flask-simple-auth/DOCUMENTATION.md

   password quality.
 - `password_check` a function/decorator to register a new password checker.
 - `clear_caches` to clear internal process caches (probably a bad idea).
+- `error_response` a function/decorator to register a new response generator for errors.

 Decorators allow to register helper functions, such as: